apoc146/pudir/README.md

 # PUDirectory
-A Cli interface to search purdue diretory .
+A CLI to search purdue diretory .
 Long Live Terminal!